Jacob-Hinton/ShootemDoods/ShootemDoods_STD.md

 ### TC-2.2: Correct XInput Input
 ___
 **System:** *Shootem Doods*
 **Subsystem:** Play Level
 **Created by:**
 **Executed by:**
-**Short Description:**  Tests that pressing the 'A' Button on the XInput Device during Gameplay shoots the player's weapon.
+**Short Description:**  Tests that pressing the 'A' Button on the XInput device during Gameplay shoots the player's weapon.
 ___

 **Pre-conditions**